-Some schools are paying for Chinese classes on their own, but hundreds are getting some help isomereds are gening some near The Chinese povernment is send-ag teacher from China to school all any the world and poying a will eit salarie.
+Some schools are paying for Chinese classes on their own, but hundreds are getting some help isomereds are gening some near The Chinese povernment is send-ag leacher from China to school all any the world and poying a will eit salarie.
 At a time of light baseds many American model and a maig American is sold use?
 I segment effection good to rethret the fire after.
 Only insuch in Cheveland, Jackson 1996.
-School started its Chinese in Fire ram in the fability 2007 with 18 endents and now has 80, and in arbein Dilagati white revers backoom is mailtinguages segment earlier and the warminhalting in a fired Chi-rese treather?
-Sind sind.
-I'd like to start a Sign is protein and for ei-mentary charges, the will be conmail v.
-19 Chiese government pive 19 of his compensation, with the agree of paying the rest?
-No one (exp) an exact coup-but rough cauchations based on the government's survey suggest that per his pive 100 American pub-icand private schools agree to tent-ing Chiese, up from 300 or so a decade ago.
-And the numbers are growing, exponentially Ameng America.
-Approxi-gately, 2021 of 124e, and high growing exponentially.
-Among America Approximately, 2020 milet and high rehow, over a good and high rehow, over a good and high rehow of the read of the read Chins or make to a percent, from 1 percent from 1 Milet 10 K according to the towns which was placed to the residence of the residence of the rehow of the residence of the rehow of the residence of the rehow of the residence of the rehow partment.
+School started its Chinese in Fire ram in the fability 2007 with 18 endents and now has 80, and in arbein Dilagati white revers backoom is mailtinguages segment earlier and the warminhalting in a fired Chi-rese treather, and some Infection to start a Spin support and for ei-mentary Charley.

 ementary chularen, L. i. we cai i.

 i. et a free Spanish free e.

 i. ackson's Chinese ii. cher is

-naring ii e Chinese government
+naring ii. e.
+Chinese government